 Van Buren is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Van Buren is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Van Buren who work in office and administrative support (13.18%), sales jobs (12.17%), and healthcare (9.00%).
+Overall, Van Buren is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Van Buren who work in sales jobs (12.36%), office and administrative support (9.84%), and healthcare (8.10%).

-The per capita income in Van Buren in 2010 was $20,936, which is upper middle income relative to Arkansas, and lower middle income relative to the rest of the US.
-This equates to an annual income of $83,744 for a family of four.
+The per capita income in Van Buren in 2018 was $25,705, which is wealthy relative to Arkansas, and middle income relative to the rest of the US.
+This equates to an annual income of $102,820 for a family of four.
 However, Van Buren contains both very wealthy and poor people as well.

 Van Buren is a very ethnically-diverse city.
 The people who call Van Buren home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Van Buren residents report their race to be White, followed by Asian.
 Van Buren also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 13.42% of the city’s residents.
-Important ancestries of people in Van Buren include Irish, German, Scottish, and French.
+People of Hispanic or Latino origin account for 13.85% of the city’s residents.
+Important ancestries of people in Van Buren include Irish, German, English, Scottish, and French.

 The most common language spoken in Van Buren is English.
 Other important languages spoken here include Spanish and Vietnamese.